 Finally, there is one other way to enroll in Part B. You may already have Part A and delayed enrollment in Part B because you had employer health insurance.
 If so, you can fill out form CMS 40B, Application for Enrollment in Medicare – Part B. You will be enrolling in a Special Enrollment Period (SEP) and will need to prove you had creditable coverage from your employer to avoid a Late Enrollment Penalty (LEP).

-Do I have to pay anything for Part B?
+Do I have to pay for Part B?

-Most people will pay a monthly premium of $148.50 for Part B in 2021.
-This amount will be deducted from your Social Security check.
-If you are not receiving Social Security, you will get a bill.
-Also, you will have to pay more for Part B if your income exceeds a certain level.
+Most people will pay a monthly premium of $170.10 for Part B. This amount will be deducted from your Social Security check.
+If you are not receiving Social Security, you will get a quarterly bill.
+You also have the option of setting up a monthly EFT from your bank account.
+Note, you will have to pay more for Part B if your income exceeds a certain level.

 Does Part B pay for all my doctor’s bills?